hgryoo/cubrid-manual/en/install.rst

             cd $CUBRID_DATABASES
             mkdir testdb
             cd testdb
-            cubrid createdb --db-volume-size=128M --log-volume-size=128M testdb en_US
+            cubrid createdb --db-volume-size=100M --log-volume-size=100M testdb en_US

     **Auto-starting when Booting**

-    *   "cubrid" script is included in the **$CUBRID/share/init.d** directory.
-Change the value of **$CUBRID_USER** environment variable into the Linux account which installed CUBRID and register this script to **/etc/init.d**; then you can start automatically by using "service" or "chkconfig" command.
+    *   "cubrid" script is included in the $CUBRID/share/init.d directory.
+Change the value of **$CUBRID_USER** environment variable into the Linux accout which installed CUBRID and register this script to /etc/init.d; then you can start automatically by using "service" or "chkconfig" command.

     **Auto-starting DB**

-    *   To start DB automatically when you booting a system, change the below in **$CUBRID/conf/cubrid.conf**.
+    *   To start DB automatically when you booting a system, change the below in  $CUBRID/conf/cubrid.conf.

         ::